 These were dense but very tasty.
 The recipe said you should split and toast these like English muffins, and they were indeed best like that.
 They were very sesame-y since I used extra sesame seeds, and this flavor came out particularly strongly when toasted.
 Unfortunately, I couldn’t really split them after a couple of days because the outside had toughened up and the bread was too thin since it didn’t rise much.
 They still taste good, but it’s not as good as it should be that way.
 I don’t eat butter, the recommended accompaniment, but it was delicious with almond butter or honey, and I’m sure peanut butter would be excellent too.

 This weekend, I made Big Sur Hide Bread again.
 I first tried it in 2010 and I liked it, but I honestly wasn't quite satisfied with how they turned out.
 The rolls were flat (didn't rise), and incredibly dense, and the crust was too tough after the day I baked them.
 I didn't think there was a problem with the recipe - I thought there was a problem with my implementation of it.
 I liked the flavor of the rolls and I liked how quick they were to make, so I wanted to try again and do the recipe justice.

-To prepare, I took a look through the comments on the original recipe to see if other bakers had the same issues I did.
-It sounds like they did, so the lackluster results of my original attempt couldn't entirely be my fault, unless I just measure very heavy cups of flour.
+Based on commenter reviews on 101 Cookbooks, it sounded like they had similar issues as what I had previously.
+So, the lackluster results of my original attempt couldn't entirely be my fault, unless I just measure very heavy cups of flour.
 I made a few changes in ingredients, and I'm really happy with the results.